JosephMeli/SD-Card-Ripper/README.md

 ## Filename: unmount_clean.sh

 ###Purpose:
- The current process in which the unmount() function executes is by scanning the contents of all sub folders mounted with in test and then one by one unmounting them.
-Once they are successfully unmounted then The clean() function will remove all the folders in Test folder so Development environment is clean.
+ The way these functions work is by first looping through the mounted point and unmounting all things that are mounted within the created directories.
+ The second function is clean(), this will loop through the mount point and checks if the individual directory is empty.
+If empty then will remove that directory from the mount point.

 ## Filename: mount_copy.sh:

 ###Purpose:
-  The program first checks for ROOT, the program must be run as root this because the sudo commands times out after 15 mins of running so root privileges will never time out.
-The Mount() function looks for dev/diks by-path.
-The path it is looking for is the all usb devices and the first partition of those devices Then will make a new directory in test folder with the name of the:
-  /dev/disk/by-path/*-usb-*-part1 ... this is to make easy when creating the directories.
-Then the contents on all thos drives will be mount to their new corresponding folder in test.
-The next function is copy() this will have a designated file path to dump the contents to.
-The variable name for that is ($fpath).
-This functions uses rysnc to copy the info over. rsync takes three parameters of function flags, the source, the destination.
-I use the folder name from the variable each in the for loop and then know i want the contents in the only the DCIM folder so this /each/DCIM/ is my source path.
-Then this particular instance is copying to an external 8 TB drive.
+There are 3 functions in this file.
+First is the amIRoot() function which will exit the program if they are not root.
+This is for th ability to copy over long periods of time without having to type password again.
+The next function Mout(), will loop through all drives located by-path on /dev/disk/by-path/*-usb-*-part1.
+So its by path to all recognizable exfat devices and the first partition of those devices.
+Then will create a new directory for each drive named exactly how your computer names it.
+Then the contents of each drive will be mounted to the exact same corresponding folder by name.
+The mount point is a pre-made folder in this repository called mnt.
+The last function is copy() which will loop through all the contents of the the directories in the mnt folder as well as go to there /DCIM/ directory.
+And only copy that folder to a user defined destination.
+This process happens with rysnc a command that works like rysnc takes three possible arguments. first will be optional flags depending on what you  want to sync, the second is source you are copying from and the final is the destination.